vosbek/geminintelligence/README.md

 1.  **Data Collection Engine (Phase 1 - Complete):** A sophisticated Python-based backend powered by AWS Strands agent using **Claude 3.5 Sonnet (Latest)** with optimized configuration for maximum detail extraction.
 The system orchestrates data collection from 11 comprehensive sources and processes everything through an LLM to generate structured intelligence snapshots stored in PostgreSQL.

-2.  **Curation Interface (Phase 2 - Complete):** A Flask-based web application that allows analysts to view collected data, add notes, and curate intelligence for executive review.
+2.  **Curation Interface (Phase 2 - Complete):** A React-based web application that allows analysts to view collected data, add notes, and curate intelligence for executive review.

 ### Comprehensive Data Sources (11 Total)